ralph-holden/ARCTiC/README.md

 ### This command will:

-1. Load the input tomogram data from `input_TS.mrc`.
+1. Load the input tilt series data from `input_TS.mrc`.
 2. Use the `swin_tiny_fine_tuned.pth` model to clean TS and visualize tilt angles.
 3. Start tilt visualization at `-50` degrees with a step of `2` degrees.
 4. Generate and save the visualizations (tilt angle and classification probability scale bars) into `output_visualization.pdf`.
-5. Save the cleaned 3D volume to `cleaned_TS.mrc`.
+5. Save the cleaned tilt series to `cleaned_TS.mrc`.

 ## Additional Notes